FAIRmat-NFDI/pynxtools-raman/docs/tutorial/adjust_config_file.md

 # Config file and customized data conversion

-The `pynxtools-raman` package enables the dataconversion from experimental data to a NeXus file whereby the [NXraman](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXraman.html) application definition is used.
+The `pynxtools-raman` package enables the data conversion from experimental data to a NeXus file whereby the [NXraman](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXraman.html) application definition is used.
 The dataconverter of `pynxtools-raman` is based on the [`MultiformatReader`](https://fairmat-nfdi.github.io/pynxtools/how-tos/use-multi-format-reader.html) from the `pynxtools` package.
 This allows using JSON config files to map pre-structured experimental data to NeXus concepts.
 You can learn more about the `MultiFormatReader` in the documentation of the `pynxtools` package ([here](https://fairmat-nfdi.github.io/pynxtools/learn/multi-format-reader.html) and [here](https://fairmat-nfdi.github.io/pynxtools/how-tos/use-multi-format-reader.html).